  To Milan and Rome with Amma (2007)

-Amma is visiting us in Germany for about 3 months now starting July 2007.
-From time to time she would ask us as to what and how the people of this region cooked and ate, and prayed and played.
-We thought a good way to answer her questions would be to take her to of the European culture, the center of renaissance and la dolce vita, the life of pl eItaaslyu r-e t haen do rsigeilnfindulgence.
+Amma has been visiting us in Germany for about 3 months now, starting in July 2007.
+From time to time, she would ask us what the people of this region cooked and ate, and how they prayed and played.
+We thought a good way to answer her questions would be to take her to Italy, the center of European culture, the birthplace of the Renaissance, and la dolce vita, the life of pleasure and indulgence.

 Screen Shot 2017-04-17 at 9.47.51 PM.png